-Extractive Industries Committee
+Extractive Industries Committee:

-(as of May 2008) The Members of this Committee are Mr. Martin Chair), Dr. Wes Cragg (Vice Chair), Mr. Willson (Vice Chair), Mr. Jim Cooney, Ms. Kennedy-Glans, Mr. Klotz, Mr. Ian Marshall, Ms. Tilda Mmegwa, Mr. Gerry Ohlsen, Mr. John Swinden and Dr. Webb.
+(as of May 2008) The Members of this Committee are Mr. Martin (Chair), Dr. Wes Cragg (Vice Chair), Mr. Willson (Vice Chair), Mr. Jim Cooney, Ms. Kennedy-Glans, Mr. Klotz, Mr. Ian Marshall, Ms. Tilda Mmegwa, Mr. Gerry Ohlsen, Mr. John Swinden and Dr. Webb; (as of September 2009) Dr. Webb is the Chair of this Committee; in September 2013, Martin Mueller became the Chair.

-Americas Committee
+Americas Committee:

-(as of May 2008) Bob Olivero (Chair) and Ms. Sharon O'Regan.
+(as of May 2008) Bob Olivero (Chair) and Ms. Sharon O'Regan; (as of September 2008), this Committee was incorporated into the International Conventions Committee.